animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 }
 ```

-#### State Modifiers
+#### Function Type Modifiers

 [Solidity Docs - Function Modifiers]

 Function modifiers are used to modify the behavior of functions.
 They create additional features or make sure there are restrictions on a function.
-State modifiers say something about how the function interacts with the blockchain.
+Function type modifiers say something about how the function interacts with the blockchain.

 ##### Pure